Private, In-Home Tutoring in West Lafayette, Indiana

-SchoolTutoring Academy’s tutoring programs for West Lafayette students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for West Lafayette, Indiana students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The West Lafayette Community School Corporation administers three schools: Cumberland Elementary School houses grades kindergarten through third grade; and students in grades 4–6 attend Happy Hollow Elementary School.
 Students in the 7th grade and above attend West Lafayette Junior-Senior High School.
 The curriculum is focused on core academics, enhancing students opportunities with technology, and providing for the individual learning needs of each student.